CentML/Mist/README.md

 Similarly, we need to first profile the network and overlap params.
 Please refer to `/workspace/mist/tools/scripts/profile_interference_multinode.sh` for details.
 [This may take a long time as we apply a relatively fine-grained network bandwidth estimation method.]

+Similarly, aggregate and merge all the results into a single file and then run the interference estimation.

-After getting the networking and overlap param, repeat the steps above to update the `template-a10g.yaml` and `/workspace/benchmark/mist/experiment/run.py` on all machines.
+After getting the networking and overlap param, repeat the steps above to update the `template-[GPUNAME].yaml` and `/workspace/benchmark/mist/experiment/run.py` on all machines.

 ### Run the experiments